 Digital Self-Assess Checklist Introduction

-eration of the Philippines (ECOP) active our Organization (ILO) under the Trade for Decer Nork project, the Digital Self-Assessment Checklist (DSAC) was tool will enable companies, especially, MSMEs to practice due diligence and ensure that their policies and programs are aligned with global best practices and national law
+The Employer's Confederation of the Philippines (ECOP) actively promotes responsible business conduct which is anchored on international frameworks and national standards.
+With support from the International Labour Organization (ILO) under the Trade for Decen Work project, the Digital Self-Assessment Checklist (DSAC) was developed.
+This tool will enable companies, especially, MSMEs to practice due diligence and ensure that their policies and programs are aligned with global best practices and national laws.

-ET STARTED
+GET STARTED

-Sixth Edition

-NEWLY ISSUED DOLE LABOR ADVISORIES AND PHILHEALTH POLICY ON COVID-19 TESTING

-BUILDING A SUSTAINABLE BUSINESS MODEL TO OVERCOME A PANDEMIC

-MAY 8, 2020 (FRIDAY) | 3:00PM-5:00PM

-PANELISTS:
+Welcome to ECOP eCampus

+ACCESS NOW

-EBMO Actions on COVID-19: Crisis Management and Member Engagement Welcome to ECOP eCampus ACCESS NOW THE RISE OF THE GIG ECONOMY Gig Economy is defined as labor markets characterized by independent contracting that happens through, via, and on digital platforms.
+THE RISE OF THE GIG ECONOMY

+Gig Economy is defined as labor markets characterized by independent contracting that happens through, via, and on digital platforms.
 This includes online freelancing, delivery, taxis, and micro work.
 Because of the massive business losses, retrenched workers capitalized on remote work.

 With the rise of online marketplace and apps, digital platforms have made it easier for Filipino freelancers to find clients who need services such as photography, blogging or vlogging, graphic design, writing, videography, architecture, and engineering.

 According to Creative Economy Council of the Philippines President Paolo Mercado, up to 1.5 million Filipinos are registered on international online platforms for freelancing services.

 Multiple sources of income helped lower to middle-income Filipino workers survive daily costs in the Philippines.

-HYBRID WORK / TELECOMMUTING Prior to the onset of the pandemic, the Philippine Congress enacted the Telecommuting Law, or the Republic Act No. 11165.
+HYBRID WORK / TELECOMMUTING

+Prior to the onset of the pandemic, the Philippine Congress enacted the Telecommuting Law, or the Republic Act No. 11165.
 It defines "telecommuting" as a work arrangement that allows a private sector employee to work in an alternative workplace with the use of telecommunication and/or computer technologies.

 Employees in the Philippines prefer to work in a hybrid model.
 Over 15,000 Filipino respondents, showed that employees preferred either working from home entirely or a hybrid work model.
+(JobStreet)

-(JobStreet) Most Filipino employees are happier when given hybrid work options.
+Most Filipino employees are happier when given hybrid work options.
 Still, less than 30% of companies are very prepared for this.
 59.6% of local employees want a hybrid work arrangement, with 96.6% of employers supportive and 59.6% saying they are very supportive.

 It found that 89.2% of employees believe their overall well-being improved with hybrid working, with 92.2% of respondents saying they are happier.
 (Cisco)

-HUMAN RESOURCE STRATEGY WITH AND AFTER COVID - 19 "Quiet quitting" refers to doing the bare minimum at work, rejecting the hustle culture, and not going above and beyond one's responsibility.
+HUMAN RESOURCE STRATEGY WITH AND AFTER COVID - 19

+"Quiet quitting" refers to doing the bare minimum at work, rejecting the hustle culture, and not going above and beyond one's responsibility.
 Factors that can contribute to "quiet quitting" include: return to physical office set-up, a work environment that flourishes with insane pressure with a bunch of burn-out employees, and exploitative employer practices, among others.

 Measures to combat "quiet quitting: